-Make yourself what the well-dressed gentleman wears to play with our comprehensive pattern.
+What the well-dressed gentleman wears to play!

 In the days when a suit was casual wear, what did men wear when engaged in sport.
 Surely there were no T-shirts and basketball shorts!
-They were not.
+There were not.
 But there was the Norfolk Jacket.
-Invented by the sportif Edward VII while still Prince of Wales under Mummy Victoria, the Norfolk Jacket’s pleats allowed a man freedom of movement while still preserving a dignified appearance.
+Invented by the sportif Edward VII while still Prince of Wales under Mummy Victoria, the Norfolk Jacket's pleats allowed a man freedom of movement while still preserving a dignified appearance.

 Based on an original tailor's draft from the period, our pattern includes banded and pleated versions and helps you create a fabulous Norfolk Jacket!

 Fits chests 38" to 54".
 All sizes in one envelope.

 Also included are assembly instructions, embellishment suggestions, and the extensive historical notes you've come to expect from Reconstructing History.

 Suggested Fabrics: wool; linen or lightweight cotton for lining; heavy linen or canvas for interlining